Let’s explore Puerto Williams, Chile with us – the southernmost city in the world and part of Tierra del Fuego, commonly known as “Land of Fire”.

-Just imagine you come to Ushuaia in Argentina believing you’re visiting the end of the world, only to see the lights across the Beagle channel.
+Imagine arriving in Ushuaia in Argentina believing you’re visiting the end of the world, only to see the lights across the Beagle channel.
 And when you look at the map, you’ll see that further south is another city.

 And you know what?
-We also thought Ushuaia is the southernmost city in the world until we looked very closely on the map.
+We also thought Ushuaia is the southernmost city in the world until we looked very closely at a map.
 Do you see it on the map below when you zoom in?

 A bilateral agreement between Argentina and Chile says Puerto Williams is the southernmost city in the world.
 Yes, you read that right.
 Ushuaia is only better marketed around the world.

 The end of our travels on the South American continent was reached in the southernmost city in the world – Puerto Williams in Chile.
 Where else could we finish our journey from north to south?
 It was the perfect ending, even though it took some time to get there.

-Ferry ride on the open ocean
+Ferry ride through fjords and open ocean

 We boarded the ferry in the late afternoon and made ourselves comfortable in the seats where we’ll spend the next 33 hours.
 I looked out of the window and a couple of dolphins were jumping right next to us.

-I could hardly close my eyes when I imagined the wildlife and glaciers we’ll see the next day.
+The captain announced a slight change of the route due to bad weather conditions and I could hardly close my eyes when I imagined the wildlife and glaciers we’ll see the next day.

 Glaciers and countless sea lions

-We were passing hundreds of small islands all belonging to the Alberto de Agostini national park while sea lions kept jumping alongside the ferry.
+We were passing hundreds of small islands all belonging to the Alberto de Agostini National Park while sea lions kept jumping alongside the ferry.

 When we entered the Beagle Channel, shared by Chile and Argentina, we were nearing our destination – Puerto Williams on Navarino Island.